 The passion for the product and the work we do at Change.org is contagious!
 We’re dedicated to making a meaningful impact on the world and it shows.
 Our weekly all team meetings, where employees from around the world call in, are just one of the many moments we get to celebrate victories from our petition starters and the work of our campaign teams on a regular basis.

 At Change.org, we work to dismantle the systematic barriers that keep people apart.

 That’s why we act on our responsibility to build and support a team that authentically represents the diversity of anyone that comes to our platform, today and in the future.
-Our team consists of a diverse group of people: 39% identify as women, 38% identify as non-white or other, and 23% are not native English speakers.
+Our team consists of approximately 57% cisgender women, 40% People of Color, and 26% non-native English speakers.

-Currently, our team is over 200 people worldwide and we have aggressive plans to continue growing in order to support the success of the business.
-We’ll be hiring for new positions this year in San Francisco, Victoria, and Paris!
+Currently, our team is over 200 people spanning nine countries and we have aggressive plans to continue growing in order to support the success of the business.
+We craft roles from an outcomes perspective and leverage structured interviews to foster a diverse pipeline.
+For open roles, we work closely with our employee resource groups such as Change.noire, People of Color, and WHOA (Women Helping Others Achieve) for referrals.
+In addition, we make it a priority to post on diverse job boards, participate in various online career fairs, and have partnered with Jopwell.
 Check out our careers page to learn more about the perks of working at Change.org and to see where we’re hiring.

 We track everything and make decisions based on numbers, not opinions.